Religion in Hungary: Judaism

-The influence of Muslims in Hungary was especially pronounced in the 16th century during the time of the Ottoman rule.
-According to the 2011 census, there were 5,579 Muslims in Hungary, less than 0.1% of the total population.
-Of these, 4,097 declared themselves as Hungarian and 2,369 as Arab by ethnicity.

 Buddhism

 In recent decades Buddhism has spread to Hungary, primarily in its Vajrayana forms through the activity of Tibetan missionary monks.
 Since in Hungary religions are encouraged to institutionalise into church (egyház) bodies in order to be recognised by the government, various institutions have formed, including the Hungarian Buddhist Church (Magyarországi Buddhista Egyházközösség), the Gate of Dharma Buddhist Church (A Tan Kapuja Buddhista Egyház), and others, mostly Vajrayana.
 A Shaolin temple, the Hungarian Shaolin Temple, was founded in Budapest in 1994.

 "Navayana" Buddhism or Ambedkarite Buddhism, a recent Buddhist denomination emerged among the Dalits of India, a form of Buddhism socially and politically engaged for the betterment of the conditions of marginalised peoples, has been spread also to the Romani ethnic minority of Hungary.